Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

      s_rebalancer = rebalancer;
    }

++  /// @notice Sets the current bridged amount to other chains
++  /// @dev Only callable by the owner.
++  /// @dev Does not emit event, it is expected to only be called during token pool migrations.
++  /// @param newCurrentBridged The new bridged amount
++  function setCurrentBridgedAmount(uint256 newCurrentBridged) external onlyOwner {
++    s_currentBridged = newCurrentBridged;
++  }
++
 +  /// @notice Sets the bridge limit, the maximum amount of tokens that can be bridged out
 +  /// @dev Only callable by the owner or the bridge limit admin.
 +  /// @dev Bridge limit changes should be carefully managed, specially when reducing below the current bridged amount